A safety lanyard can save lives on the water, especially when boating alone.

 The lanyard has a quick-release fitting at one end attached to the vessel motor or console and at the other end is a clip attached to the skipper.

 The lanyard should be worn by the skipper whenever the engine is running.

-For skippers with tiller steered boats or personal water craft it is easier and more comfortable to apply the safety lanyard around the wrist.
+For skippers with tiller steered boats or personal water craft it may be easier and more comfortable to wear the safety lanyard around your wrist.

 - When attached it doesn’t interfere with the steering or gear controls

 - Its length does not exceed the engine manufacturer’s recommendation

 - It works and has no signs of wear

 - It is protected from extreme temperature and UV light